fjacupar/Earthquake-Map-Visualizer/README.md

 ### `npm start`

-After the dependencies have benn installed you can run `npm install` in the root of the project folder in ordert to start a local server to view the app in development mode.\
+After the dependencies have been installed, you can run `npm install` in the root of the project folder in order to start a local server to view the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\